 “The function of education is to teach one to think intensively and to think critically.
-Intelligence plus character - that is the goal of true education.” - Martin Luther King Jr.
+Intelligence plus character - that is the goal of true education.” - Dr. Martin Luther King Jr.

 Students, like all citizens, are held accountable within the behavioral parameters of our society, as defined by local, state, and federal laws and statutes.
 In addition, students are also held accountable for behavior as defined by the Student Conduct Codes of the College.
 Students are defined as all persons taking courses at the College, both full-time and part-time, or those individuals who were students at the time of a violation of the Student Conduct Codes, as well as individuals on College or Cobleskill Auxiliary Services premises for any purpose related to registration for enrollment.
 Persons who are not officially enrolled for a particular term but who have a continuing relationship as a student with the College are considered students.